310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% bubble Chiaki %}
 Yeah.
 I wasn't allowed to go outside, but there were no other constraints.

-Kanata's home is isolated—I felt like I was living the life of Urashima Tarou when he stayed in the Dragon Palace.[^2]
+Kanata's home is isolated — I felt like I was living the life of Urashima Tarou when he stayed in the Dragon Palace.[^2]
 {% endbubble %}

 {% bubble Kanata v2 %}